|

 Pennsylvania

 William Devenney was originally buried on the 20th April 1944 in Lisnabreeny American Military Cemetery, Rocky Road, Belfast, Plot B Row 2 Grave No8.
-In 1947 the cemetery was decommissioned, his remains were exhumed and he was reburied in the American War Cemetery, Madingley, Cambridge, England, Plot D, Row 2 Grave 100.
+In 1947 the cemetery was decommissioned and his remains were exhumed on the 11th November 1947.
+On the 21st September 1948 he was permanently laid to rest in the American War Cemetery, Madingley, Cambridge, England, Plot D, Row 2 Grave 100.

 His name is recorded on The Soldiers and Sailors Monument, Mauch Chunk World War II Honor Roll, Jim Thorpe, Pennsylvania.